 Ready for take-off!

-Vyayam (vee-uh-YAHM) is a continuous, breath-infused whole-body system of movement that develops functional mobility, energy, balance, peace of mind, a subtle intensity of focus, and brainpower.
+Vyayam (vee-uh-YAHM) is a breath-infused whole-body system of movement that develops mobility, coordination, respiratory function, alacrity of mind and lightness of body.
 Physically, we focus on opening, lubricating, and heating the joints, on maintaining the ability to move gracefully in any direction, including reaching, twisting, squatting, bending over, standing up and sitting down, and developing a strong sense of balance, both physically and mentally.
-Energetically, a major aim of the practice is learning to move the body from the breath, rather than simply coordinating movement with the breath.
-Connecting the practitioner to the subtle energy currents within their own bodies, and eventually learning to direct these energies through mental efforts alone, is a major reason to take up the practice.
+Energetically, a major aim of the practice is learning to move the body from the breath.
+This differs from simply coordinating movement with the breath.
+Connecting the practitioner to the subtle energy currents within their own bodies, and eventually learning to direct these energies through mental efforts alone is a major reason to take up the practice.

-This is what you need to function optimally in daily life.
-As humans, we don't walk around in straight lines and right angles like robots.
+Vyayam develops the qualities you you need to function optimally in daily life.
+As humans, we don't walk around in straight lines and right angle alignment like robots.
 We perform a wide range of complex, coordinated movements such as walking, sitting, hurrying, lifting, pushing, pulling, bending, twisting, turning, standing, starting, stopping, balancing, lunging, and so on.
-All of these activities involve mostly smooth, non-linear, concurrent motions in multiple directions — forward and back, up and down, and side to side.
-The practice of VyaVinyasa develops and hones the coordinated working relationship between the mind, the nervous system, the muscles, and the breath that is needed to execute daily activities effectively, safely, and gracefully, without wasted energy.
+All of these activities involve mostly smooth, non-linear, concurrent motions in multiple directions.
+The practice of Vyayam hones the coordinated working relationship between the mind, the nervous system, the muscles, and the breath that is needed to execute daily activities effectively, safely, and gracefully, without wasted energy.
 Take a look at the video to get a feel for what Vyayam can be like:

 What is the origin of Vyayam?

 How is Vyayam different from Tai Chi?
 While both systems emphasize slow, flowing movements, there are significant differences.
 Central to Vyayam are techniques of pranayama, a practice foreign to Tai Chi.
 Vyayam also modulates the speed and amount of force used in movements in order to physically strengthen the body.
 Most forms of Tai Chi that are popular today, on the other hand, do not employ breath techniques, nor do they build strength in the body or vary the speed of movement.
-The movements of Vyayam are also considerably simpler and easier to learn, and, although there are set forms, students are encouraged to tune in and follow their own energy signature to direct the flow.
+The movements of Vyayam are also considerably simpler and easier to learn.
+Although there are set forms, students learn to tune in to their own energy signature to direct the flow.